Focused trial vs manual process stabilization for LTSD and origin

-Compare trying to patch manual LTSD/origin work with running a bounded pilot that proves a governed model.
+Compare trying to patch manual LTSD/origin work with running a focused trial that proves a managed process.

 Manual process stabilization often feels good enough until volume, review pressure, and audit exposure increase.
-Pilot trial becomes relevant when evidence, ownership, and release criteria must stay visible.
-Compare trying to patch manual LTSD/origin work with running a bounded pilot that proves a governed model.
+Focused trial becomes relevant when evidence, ownership, and release criteria must stay visible.
+Compare trying to patch manual LTSD/origin work with running a focused trial that proves a managed process.

 Side-by-side comparison